Frequently Asked Questions About MeRT®

--MeRT stands for Magnetic e-Resonance Therapy.
-MeRT treatment combines technologies of repetitive transcranial magnetic stimulation (rTMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to deliver treatments tailored for each individual’s unique brain pattern.
+-MeRT® stands for Magnetic e-Resonance Therapy.
+This treatment combines technologies of repetitive transcranial magnetic stimulation (rTMS, an FDA cleared therapy), Quantitative Electroencephalogram (qEEG), and Electrocardiogram (ECG/EKG) to deliver treatments tailored for each individual’s unique brain pattern.

 -The patient’s EEG and ECG are analyzed to determine the brain’s pattern of function, detect any possible abnormalities, and determine its state of optimal neural synchronization.
 The information is used to develop a personalized treatment protocol for each patient, with a goal of restoring the brain to its optimal state.
 This can lead to significant clinical improvements.